-Earlier this month I published an article about how Microsoft’s Dynamics 365, which Microsoft rolled out in late 2016, is perfect for small-to-medium sized businesses.
+Earlier this month I published an article about how Microsoft’s Dynamics 365, which Microsoft rolled out in late 2016, is perfect for small businesses (1-500 employees).
 For the uninitiated, Dynamics 365 combines both Microsoft’s ERP and CRM products under the same roof, and for the first time ever, budget-conscious businesses won’t have to choose one over the other.
-Because of this, Dynamics 365 is a game changer in the CRM and ERP space.
-I also wrote a new Guide to Choosing a New AMS/CRM for Your Association.
+Because of this, Dynamics 365 is a game-changer in the CRM and ERP space.
+I also wrote our Association Management Software Buying Guide.

 In this article, I zoom out a bit and talk about why every business and organization should make the jump from their on-premise CRM system to Microsoft’s latest cloud solution – Dynamics 365.
 Here are my top five reasons:

 At first glance, the pricing for Dynamics 365 might not seem like a great deal.
 A license for Dynamics CRM is $65 per user per month while Dynamics 365 costs $115 per user per month.
 Yes, that’s a $50 increase, but Microsoft has added a new “team member” license at a much lower cost of only $10 per user per month.